 Leftovers keep in the refrigerator up to 1 week.
 Best in the first 72 hours.

-*Nutrition information is a rough estimate for 1 of 6 servings with all of the dressing.
-Calculated without parsley or hot sauce.
+*Nutrition information is a rough estimate calculated with all of the dressing and without parsley or hot sauce.

 Nutrition Per Serving (1 of 6)

 - Saturated fat: 2.2g